-Since 2021, nearly 50,000 people reported losing more than $1 billion in scams related to cryptocurrency.
+Since 2021, nearly 50,000 people have reported losing over $1 billion in cryptocurrency-related scams.
 As a private investigator, you may begin to receive requests from clients to investigate this type of fraud.
-Therefore, it is important to have basic underlying knowledge in the field.
-In particular, if you specialize in providing asset investigations, you’ll definitely want to get up to speed in this area.
-This article provides a list of cryptocurrencies, cryptos, and tokens and a description of each one.
+Therefore, it is crucial to have basic underlying knowledge in the field.
+In particular, if you specialize in providing asset investigations, you’ll want to get up to speed in this area.
+This article provides cryptocurrency insights for private investigators.
+Also, it includes a list of cryptocurrencies, cryptos, and tokens and describes each.
 In addition, it covers the various financial exchanges where they are bought and sold.
 Also, you’ll find a helpful (and growing) list of terms and definitions.

-As of November 8, 2021, the total crypto market was valued at more than $3 trillion.
+As of November 8, 2021, the total crypto market was over $3 trillion.
 In addition, there are more than 200 million users in the market.
-With so much money and so many people in the market, it simply can’t be ignored.
+With so much money and people in the market, it can’t be ignored.

 List of Cryptocurrencies

-First, as a private investigator, you’ll want to familiarize yourself with cryptocurrencies in general.
-In many cases, you’ll be asked to investigate scams and/or fraud involving one or more of the cryptos on the following list.
+First, as a private investigator, you’ll want to familiarize yourself with cryptocurrencies.
+You’ll often be asked to investigate scams and fraud involving one or more cryptos on the following list.

 - 1inch (1INCH) – 1inch is an Ethereum token that powers decentralized exchanges.

-- Algorand (ALGO) – Algorand seeks to improve the speed, security, and scalability of decentralized applications.
+- Algorand (ALGO) – Algorand seeks to improve decentralized applications’ speed, security, and scalability.
 Algorand pays interest (aka rewards) to holders of its currency.

 - AMP (AMP) – AMP is an Ethereum token that acts as collateral for payments on the Flexa Network.

 - ANKR (ANKR) – ANKR is a token that powers a Web3 infrastructure and DeFi platform.